 Most acrylic sealers will darken concrete and leave a glossy shine to some extent, giving the concrete a “wet” appearance.
 Because every slab is unique in its color and texture, the color of the concrete after sealer application can be difﬁcult to predict.
 A variety of factors — such as mix design, use of chemical admixtures, ﬁnishing techniques or porosity — can have an impact on concrete surface color.

 Using a sealer will deepen the true color of concrete and highlight disparities in the surface texture that result from ﬂoating and ﬁnishing.
 In addition, sealers bring out the “grain” in concrete, just like varnish does on wood.
-If changing the concrete color after sealing is a concern, it’s recommended to use a penetrating, water-repellent sealer, or to perform a small test application of a ﬁlm-forming sealer to ensure the result is acceptable.
+If changing the concrete color after sealing is a concern, the recommendation is to use a penetrating, water-repellent sealer.
+You can also perform a small test application of a ﬁlm-forming sealer to ensure the result is acceptable.